AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/matter_cannon.md

 The matter cannon is a portable railgun that can fire small items as projectiles, like <ItemLink id="matter_ball" />s and metal nuggets.
 The damage depends on the item being fired, with "heavier" items like gold nuggets (10 damage) doing more damage than light items like matter balls (2 damage).
-It consumes 1600 AE per item fired.
+It consumes a base energy of 1600 AE per shot.

 When the config option "matterCannonBlockDamage" is true, the cannon will break blocks depending on their hardness and the damage of the ammunition.